-Where applicable having regard to the circumstances, you should verify the identity of the beneficial owner to the same standard as that applied to clients who are natural persons, as described in 6.14 and 6.14.4.
-In other, lower risk situations and in limited circumstances (such as when the relevant person already knows and has previously verified the identity of the beneficial owner) taking reasonable measures to verify the beneficial owner may mean, for example, taking verification information from non-independent sources (e.g. non certified documents or information from reputable websites).
-To evidence why identification of beneficial owners through personal identity documents is not undertaken, it is important to document your overarching understanding of the individual's background, circumstances and nature of the transaction.
+Where applicable having regard to the circumstances, you should verify the identity of the beneficial owner(s) to the equivalent standards as that applied to clients who are natural persons, as described in 6.14 and/or 6.14.4.
+In other, lower risk situations and in limited circumstances (such as when the relevant person already knows and has previously verified the identity of the beneficial owner) taking reasonable measures to verify the beneficial owner may mean, for example, taking verification information from non-independent sources.
+To evidence why verification of beneficial owners through personal identity documents is not undertaken, it is important to document your overarching understanding of the individual's background, circumstances and nature of the transaction.

 It is important to note that you are seeking to verify the beneficial owner's identity, not simply that the identity in question is a beneficial owner.
+You may consider a range of sources to do this provided they are appropriate to the risk posed by the client or matter.